MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/set-proxy-settings.md

 ms.author: mikek
 author: mkostersitz
 ---
-# Understand proxy server settings on AKS on Azure Stack HCI
+# Use proxy server settings on AKS on Azure Stack HCI

 If your network requires the use of a proxy server to connect to the internet, this topic walks you through the steps required to set up proxy support on AKS on Azure Stack HCI using the **AksHci** and **WinInetProxy** PowerShell modules.